 Please note that whilst it is possible to study both Stage 1 modules at the same time, students who complete W101 before W102 acquire the legal knowledge, understanding of legal terminology and legal study skills needed for successful study of W102.
 If you choose to study the modules together, you may therefore find studying W102 to be more challenging initially.
 Studying the two modules together is the equivalent of full-time study and you'll need to be able to study for up to 35 hours each week.
-Also there may be some occasions when the face to face tutorials on W101 and W102 conflict by being on the same date.

 How much time do I need?

 Find out if you have enough time to study with our time planner

 - Most of our students study part time, completing 60 credits a year.